fh-hotel-booking/hotel-booking-backend/README.md

 ### Analyze how the following things are related

 - Number of brokers
+  A Kafka client communicates with the Kafka brokers via the network for writing (or reading) events.
+Once received, the brokers will store the events in a durable and fault-tolerant manner for as long as you need—even forever.
 - Number of partitons
   Topics are split into partitions accross brokers to help scaling.
 - Number of Replicas